 2. Avoid high-fiber foods

-It is advisable to refrain from consuming high-fiber foods in the days prior to a competition/race/marathon as these items take a longer time to digest, and running after eating these foods may result in stomach discomfort.
+It is advisable to refrain from consuming high-fiber foods in the days prior to a competition/race/marathon.
+These items take a longer time to digest, and running after eating these foods may result in stomach discomfort.

 3. Stay hydrated and do not consume certain medications

-Prevent dehydration by consuming drinks that contain lower carbohydrate concentrations and avoid taking medications like aspirin and ibuprofen as they may increase gut permeability.
+Prevent dehydration by consuming drinks that contain lower carbohydrate concentrations.
+Additionally, avoid taking medications like aspirin and ibuprofen as they may increase gut permeability.

 4. Train the gut